Basis-Theory/docs/source/includes/api-reference/_tokens.md

 ### Response

 Returns a [paginated object](#pagination) with the `data` property containing an array of [tokens](#tokens-token-object).
-Plaintext token data will be returned when the requester has read permissions on the token classification at equal or greater impact level.
+Token data will be returned according to the [transform](https://developers.basistheory.com/concepts/access-controls/#transform) applied within the requesting Application's [Access Controls](https://developers.basistheory.com/concepts/access-controls).
-Token data will be restricted based on the token's [restriction policy](#tokens-token-restriction-policies) when the requester has read permissions on the token classification at a lower impact level.
 Providing any query parameters will filter the results.
 Returns [an error](#errors) if tokens could not be retrieved.